 When the days get shorter and the mercury drops, it’s time to reach for a winter jacket to guard against the cold.
 Lightweight puffies have their place for three-season use, but you'll want a well-insulated, serious piece for truly frigid conditions.
 The women's jackets and parkas here are among the warmest available and use down (and sometimes synthetic) insulation and tightly woven shell fabrics to trap warmth and resist howling winds.
-Below are our top picks for winter 2024-2025, including everything from casual mid-thigh parkas to performance-oriented puffies and expedition-grade jackets.
-For more background information, see our comparison table and buying advice below the picks.
+Below are our top picks for 2025, including everything from casual mid-thigh parkas to performance-oriented puffies and expedition-grade jackets.
+For more background information, see our comparison table and buying advice below the picks, along with details about our testing process.

 Center back length: 39.3 in.